Go Back

 • Simmer, uncovered, for around 25 minutes.
 Do not stir as you would a risotto.

-Once the rice is mostly cooked, but still has a slight crunchy bite to it, layer on the cooked vegetables and the lemon.
+Once the rice is mostly cooked, but still has a slight crunchy bite to it, layer on the cooked vegetables and the sliced lemon.
 Cook for about 5 minutes more, until rice is cooked through, adding the peas in the last 2 minutes of cooking.

 To obtain a crust (soccarat) on the bottom of your paella, proceed to the next step.